Last updated on December 15, 2022

 Dragon's Rage Channeler | Illustration by Martina Fackova

 Graveyard-based mechanics are some of the most popular ones in MTG.
-There are tons of ways to interact with the graveyards and generate a long-term value.
+There are tons of ways to interact with the graveyards and generate long-term value.
 Eternalize, embalm, unearth, undying, and escape are all examples of abilities that are used to bring creatures back from the graveyard.

 Other strategies use Unearth or Exhume to bring their dearly departed creatures back to life.
 But that’s just bringing them back.
 What about ways to put them in the graveyard in the first place?